sensedeep/onetable-migrate/README.md

     }
 }
 ```

+You will need to install this controller with the following lambda permissions:

+- "dynamodb:Query"
+- "dynamodb:Scan"
+- "dynamodb:GetItem"
+- "dynamodb:PutItem"
+- "dynamodb:UpdateItem"
+- "dynamodb:DeleteItem"
+- "dynamodb:DescribeTable"

 The OneTable CLI will issue the following commands and set `event.action` to the method name and `event.args` to any parameters.
 The `event.config` contains the migrate.json settings from the CLI.